mlab-upenn/ISP2021-cad2cav/README.md

 Press the `RB` button on the Logitech controller to put race car in autonomous navigation mode.

 The screenshot below shows the [FMT* planing algorithm](https://arxiv.org/pdf/1306.3532.pdf) `open` sample set (in green) and the resulting planned path (in red) for the next waypoint.
+The coverage sequence for this race car is shown in blue.
 ![](docs/img/fmt_star.png)